grgurev/bimr-gis-workshop/02-databases-data-formats-services/exercises/03-spatial-databases.md

 ## Data processing and handling techniques for the purposes of efficient biodiversity data management and reporting
-### Exercise 3 - Data acquisition and management
+### Exercise 3 - Spatial databases
-#### Objective - Getting familiar with data acquisition and storing it in the project database
+#### Objective - Getting familiar with spatial databases.
 Document version: 2017-09-14
 Document author: Petra Štrbenac; Marin Grgurev, PhD

 ---

 **Task 1: Create SpatialLite database using QGIS.**
-Now that you have taken necessary steps to prepare your data, you will create new empty SpatialLite database in which you're going to import your data by using browser panel.
+Now that you have taken necessary steps to prepare your data, you will create new empty SpatialLite database.

 **Steps to do:**
 1. Right click on the SpatialLite entry in the browser tree and create new database.
-2. Specify where on the file system you want to store the file and name it qgis-sl.db.
+2. Specify where on the file system you want to store the file and name it mydatabase.sqlite.
-3. Right click on the SpatialLite entry and select New Connection item
+3. Right click on the SpatialLite entry and select New Connection item.

 ---